 2) the past

-- [this is a proper enough understanding of time as a fourth dimension because in full agreement with this dynamic conception of time and space the distinction between past, present, and future is rejected, as well as their physical presence, is in the external sense (from all sides) surrounded by the past (events)],
+- [this is a proper enough understanding of time as its fourth dimension because in full agreement with this dynamic conception of time and space the distinction between past, present, and future is rejected by Einstein, as well as their physical presence, is in the external sense (from all sides) surrounded by the past (events)],

 3) the observers [understood in the sense of the physical presence of theirs],